Give your visitors the best experience possible by ensuring that your site loads quickly and reliably.

-Jetpack offers several tools to improve your site’s speed, including Site Accelerator and Jetpack Boost.
-However, in some cases, you may want to make additional improvements.
+Jetpack tools such as Site Accelerator and Jetpack Boost can help.
+In some cases, you may want to make additional improvements.
 This guide offers some suggestions on how to improve your site’s speed and performance.

 Note: Optimizing your site’s speed and performance isn’t something we can assist with per our Scope of Support.
 The suggestions here are provided as-is.